Speech, Language and Cognition in

 I am physicist, neuroscientist and cognitive scientist, and I am

-currently working as a postdoctoral researcher at the
+currently working as a postdoctoral researcher and lecturer at the

 My research interests are at the intersection of speech & language, cognitive & computational neuroscience, machine learning and artificial intelligence.